Celebrate nature and help protect our shared ecosystems by taking on the annual 5KM Challenge for the forests!

 Sign Me UpNot all carbon offsets are created equal.
 Our carbon offsets project not only drawdown vast amounts of carbon emissions, but they also preserve endangered forest ecosystems and have the potential to create new economic opportunities for rural communities.

-For over 10 years, Community Forests International has created natural climate solutions that preserve endangered forest ecosystems while creating regenerative economic opportunities for rural communities.
+For over a decade, Community Forests International has created natural climate solutions that preserve endangered forest ecosystems while creating regenerative economic opportunities for rural communities.
 One of our most successful innovations has been building forest carbon projects to conserve mature Wabanaki forests.

-We are proud to announce the launch of the first forest carbon project in the Canadian provinces of New Brunswick and Nova Scotia.
-The pilot project, implemented by NCX in collaboration with Community Forests International, brings together over 60 private landowners who have committed to sequester carbon by deferring timber harvests on their forestland.
-In total, this project encompasses over 65,000 forested acres in the Wabanaki forest.
+A year ago, we were proud to announce the launch of the first forest carbon pilot project in the Canadian provinces of New Brunswick and Nova Scotia.
+The pilot project, implemented by NCX in collaboration with Community Forests International, brought together over 60 private landowners who committed to sequester carbon by deferring timber harvests on their forestland.
+In total, this project encompassed over 65,000 forested acres in the Wabanaki forest.

 There are more than 80,000 family forests across the Maritimes, and protecting these family forests could make a globally significant contribution to climate change mitigation.
 Community Forests International is working to make the carbon market accessible to private woodlot owners in the region to share the financial benefits of forest protection with rural communities.

-By partnering with NCX, we believe we can help bring a valuable source of income to landowners who treat their standing timber as a long-term investment, yet face intense pressure from the logging industry to clearcut, even if timber is before its prime.
-In addition to sequestering carbon on the landscape, the NCX program has the potential to deliver climate resilience for Maritime communities and beyond.
+We believe we can help bring a valuable source of income to landowners who treat their standing timber as a long-term investment, yet face intense pressure from the logging industry to clearcut, even if timber is before its prime.
+In addition to sequestering carbon on the landscape, carbon offsets and similar programmes have the potential to deliver climate finance and resilience for Maritime communities and beyond.

-If you are an organization interested in supporting the expansion of this project by purchasing Canadian-sourced carbon credits, you can do so by contacting Community Forests’ Program Director, Zach.
+If you are an organization interested in supporting Canadian carbon credits, you can do so by contacting Community Forests’ Program Director, Zach.

 Unlike other forest types in Canada, the Wabanaki Forest benefits from a moist climate with a historically low risk of fire, making it a highly stable forest type in which to store carbon.
 A Forest Carbon Management Plan is developed for each forest that allows preventive management interventions that help to avoid potentially catastrophic situations.